-After the ice cream maker does it’s job, then it’s time to transfer to a container and put in the freezer.
+After the ice cream maker does it’s job, then it’s time to transfer your chocolate ice cream to a container and put in the freezer.
 This is the point when I added in my mix ins, which were mini Trader Joe’s peanut butter cups and more of the chopped dark chocolate bar.

-You could eat some right at this point, my daughter did.
+You could eat this chocolate ice cream at this point, my daughter did.
 It is however very soft – like melting soft serve.
 Some time in the freezer definitely helps it achieve a more solid ice cream state.

-And now that you’ve spent 5493 hours making ice cream (okay, maybe that’s a tad exaggerated) you get to enjoy it.
+And now that you’ve spent 5493 hours making the best chocolate ice cream recipe (okay, maybe that’s a tad exaggerated) you get to enjoy it.